 In his seven years as head women’s soccer coach, Grawrock has become the program’s all-time winningest coach, accumulating a 53-62-5 record highlighted by a 10-6-1 USCAA national championship in 2008.
 In 2010, Grawrock led women’s soccer to an 11-6-1 record capped by a third-place finish at the USCAA national championship.

-During his time at the helm of Southern Virginia women’s soccer, Grawrock has coached 18 USCAA all-americans and 21 academic all-americans.
+During his time at the helm of Southern Virginia women’s soccer, Grawrock has coached 18 USCAA All-Americans and 21 USCAA All-Academic recipients.

 Prior to becoming Southern Virginia’s head women’s soccer coach, Grawrock was the head girl’s soccer coach at Valley Catholic High School in Beaverton, Ore. from 2002-2005, amassing a 36-19-6 (.639) record, including four league playoff appearances and two trips to the state playoffs.